 Another feature that helps you track and report changes around customer requests is the ability to add tags.
 With the help of tags, you can measure the growth or decline of queries around a specific feature or type of request over a period of time.

 Tracking and reporting customer service metrics in customer service tools is essential if you want your team to reach their full potential.

 Customer service teams that move fast often have a secret weapon in their arsenal: automation.

 (a) Automatically assigning requests

-To make this work, your software should allow you to set up a few simple “if this, then that” rules around your customer requests.
+To make this work, your software should allow you to set up a few simple “if this, then that” workflow rules around your customer communication.
 Based on keywords such as billing, bugs, sign up, and deactivate, your tickets will automatically be assigned to your team members.

 Autoresponders in customer support get a bad name and are often criticized for making support feel robotic and impersonal.
 Of course, it can feel robotic if your autoresponders start with “##Please don’t type above this line##” or your emails are sent from “Customer service representative.”

 The fact is that it’s virtually impossible to be present 24/7 to answer customer queries as soon as they roll in, even if you have a globally distributed call center team.
 The key is to make your auto-responder sound as human as possible.
 Here’s an example to get you started:

 Thanks so much for reaching out.
 I just wanted to let you know we received your request.
 While this is an automated email, I assure you someone from my team will be in touch with you in the next 24 hours.
 For your reference, our business hours are __ to __ PST.